camille-salesse/Replication-inequality-in-exposure-to-air-pollution-in-France/README.md

 # Replication-inequality-in-exposure-to-air-pollution-in-France

 - These files contain all the codes and data needed to replicate the results of the paper "inequality in exposure to air pollution in France: bringing pollutant cocktail into the picture" salesse, 2023.
+- To directly replicate the results and graphs : The final database and codes are in the "Replication econometrics and graph" folder.

-- The database can be completely reconstructed.
-The final database and the codes used to replicate the results are also in the file.
+- The history of the codes and bases used to build the final database can be found in the other folders.
+The database can also be completely rebuilt with the codes and data integrated into this repository.

 # Comments

-- le shapefile est trop volumineux pour etre telechargé ici . il est neamoins possible de le telecharger directement ici : https://www.data.gouv.fr/fr/datasets/decoupage-administratif-communal-francais-issu-d-openstreetmap/
+- the shapefile used in the spatial analysis is too large to be downloaded here. it is possible, however, to download it directly here : https://www.data.gouv.fr/fr/datasets/decoupage-administratif-communal-francais-issu-d-openstreetmap/